qiskit-community/qiskit-experiments/docs/guides/t2ramsey_characterization.rst

 The purpose of the :math:`T_2` Ramsey experiment is to determine two of the qubit's properties: *Ramsey* or *detuning frequency* and :math:`T_2^\ast`.
-The rough frequency of the qubit was already determined previously.
-The control pulses are based on this frequency.

-In this experiment, we would like to get a more precise estimate of the qubit's frequency.
+In this experiment, we would like to get a more precise estimate of the qubit's frequency given a rough estimate.
 The difference between the frequency used for the control rotation pulses, and the precise frequency is called the *detuning frequency*.
 This part of the experiment is called a *Ramsey Experiment*. :math:`T_2^\ast` represents the rate of decay toward a